Essence of Japan

 Day 1 UK - In flight

-Titan’s VIP door-to-door travel service collects you from home for your flight to Tokyo.
+Titan’s VIP door-to-door travel service collects you from home for your overnight flight to Tokyo.

 Tokyo - Mt Fuji - Matsumoto

 Standing out from its surroundings at 3,776m high, Japan’s tallest mountain has inspired countless artists and photographers.
 Clouds often linger around this active volcano, but we’ll keep our fingers crossed for you to catch a sight of the iconic snow-capped peak as you travel from Tokyo to Matsumoto.
 If the weather is clear, you’ll see the volcano’s image reflected on the placid waters of Lake Jawaguchi.